vinheim3/atari-tetris-emulation/architecture.md

 On the NES, for example, a cartridge may hook itself up so that it can interrupt the CPU on certain scanlines, eg if you want to switch graphics on a certain scanline for the status bar.

 In Atari Tetris' case, the IRQ vector is called 8 times a frame (60 frames per second), at scanlines 16, 48, 80, 112, 144, 176, 208, 240 (ie 16+32x).
-It's important to implement interrupt vectors as typically very important sync code is called here, to keep the gameplay running at the right speed
+It's important to implement interrupt vectors, as typically very important sync code is called here, to keep the gameplay running at the right speed

 ### Work RAM